Film House Members submit for free >> www.filmhouse.org

 All forms of promotional activity after the presentation of the program by the New York Film Week must mention their participation in the New York Film Week, including the official logo of the NYFW, as supplied by New York Film Week.
 Films awarded a prize must also state which award was won, in accordance with the official graphic designs predetermined and supplied by NYFW.

 All shipments from outside the United States must get customs clearance before being imported.
-For this purpose, all shipments sent by courier from outside the US must have three copies of proper customs documentation, containing all the necessary information (i.e.: proforma/commercial invoice), attached on the outside of the package together with the courier’s waybill.
+For this purpose, all shipments sent by courier from outside the US must have three copies of proper customs documentation, containing all the necessary information (i.e.: proforma/commercial invoice), attached to the outside of the package together with the courier’s waybill.

 10.1 Shipping Insurance